Endless Hours of Adventure and Family Fun Await

 Enjoy miles of hiking trails, lakeside picnics, campfires under the stars, waterfalls and so much more at state parks throughout NEPA.

-Over the past year or so, NEPA families have been rediscovering their love for the outdoors.
-More than ever, we’re hopping on bikes and into kayaks, loading up our coolers and lacing up our hiking boots.
+Every year, starting with those first few sunny spring days, NEPA families venture out to rediscover their love for the outdoors.
+Now, more than ever, we’re hopping on bikes and into kayaks, loading up our coolers and lacing up our hiking boots.
 We’re packing up the car for camping weekends, Sunday picnics and quick day trip getaways.
-From those first sunny spring weekends through the waning warm days of Autumn (and even in the winter), NEPA’s state parks have redefined the staycation.

 Throughout 9 of NEPA’s 10 counties, you’ll find 16 amazing, amenity-filled state parks.
 From north to south and east to west, we’ve got plenty of opportunity for endless outdoor recreation.

 Spend a long weekend in a rustic cabin, or at a private tent site.
 Lose a day exploring hundreds of hiking and biking trails.
 Snap some photos of stunning waterfalls and mountain top views.
 Rent a canoe or kayak and get out on the water, or try your hand at paddle boarding.
 Sunbathe on the sandy beaches or swim in the crystal-clear pools.
 Bring the tackle box and bait and squeeze in a little fishing.
 Just keep your eyes peeled for turtles, frogs, bald eagles, busy beavers and more.